noonii/noonii/README.md

 ### What I Work On

 Production systems end-to-end: from distributed infrastructure and BFF APIs to the UI that sits on top of it.
-I lead and mentor frontend engineers, drive cross-functional alignment to ship 0→1 products, and own the build-vs-buy calls that shape how teams move long-term.
+I lead and mentor frontend engineers, drive cross-functional alignment to ship 0→1 products, instrumentation & observability, and own the build-vs-buy calls that shape how teams move long-term.

 <div align="center">
 <img width="25%" src="https://raw.githubusercontent.com/noonii/noonii/main/assets/divider.svg" alt="" />